davidxnhu/Leetcode/README.md

 # Leetcode

-Finished the first 800 questions on leetcode by Python
+Finished the first 800 questions on Leetcode by Python.

+Updated easy and medium questions.

-To be updated.
+Hard questions to be updated.